Course syllabi in a moment. But first a word about calendars.

 At RTS, I want you to learn how to make your calendar an ally in completing your studies.

 A good place to begin is your course syllabi.
 When you access a syllabus for the first time, review it carefully.
 Then go to your calendar.

 - Think carefully about the amount of reading required.
-In addition to selections from other books, you will read in Comm 1 these books in their entirety:
+In addition to selections from other books, students in Comm 1 were required to read in their entirety:

-Chappell, Bryan.
-Christ-Centered Preaching: Redeeming the expository sermon.
+Bryan Chapell, Christ-Centered Preaching: Redeeming the expository sermon

 - If you already have your syllabus, start reading now!
 Read as much as you can before the semester begins.

 - Use fall break as a reading and writing week.
 A seminary semester is fifteen weeks of intensive work.
 Keep the Sabbath.
 Build in times of rest and refreshment.
 But a nine-day break from your studies in the middle of the semester may not be the optimal use of your time.

 - Don’t wait until classes start to work on assignments.
 Think about term papers and book reviews.
 In this course, students submitted a 10-page term paper on Him We Proclaim.
 Each semester, I will have several students who turn their term papers and book reviews before classes start.
 I grade and return promptly.